yasir2000/go-grpc-1/README.md

 If you're building APIs for your microservices or mobile applications, you definitely want to try gRPC.
 It is super-fast, strongly-typed, and you no longer need to write a lot of boilerplate codes for services communication.
 Thanks to awesome HTTP/2 and Protocol Buffer!

-This is a 4-in-1 implementation, where you will learn not only gRPC, but also protocol-buffer and backend development with Go and Java.
+This is a 4-in-1 implementation, where you will learn not only gRPC, but also protocol-buffer and backend development with Go and .
 The codes in this implementation are production-grade, with well-organised structure and unit tests.

 ### What you’ll learn

 - What gRPC is, how it works, why we should use it, and where it is suitable to.
 - The amazing HTTP/2 protocol that gRPC is built on.
 - Compare gRPC with REST.
-- Write and serialise protocol-buffer messages using Go + Java.
+- Write and serialise protocol-buffer messages using Go.
-- Define gRPC services with protocol-buffer and generate Go + Java codes.
+- Define gRPC services with protocol-buffer and generate Go codes.
-- Implement 4 types of gRPC using Go + Java: unary, server-streaming, client-streaming, bidirectional streaming.
+- Implement 4 types of gRPC using Go + : unary, server-streaming, client-streaming, bidirectional streaming.
 - Handle context deadline, gRPC errors and status codes.
 - Write production-grade application with interfaces and unit tests for gRPC services.
 - Use gRPC interceptors to authenticate & authorise users with JWT.